wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 This document will explain how to install Elasticsearch in a single-node cluster.

-.. note:: Root user privileges are necessary to execute all the commands described below.
+.. note:: Root user privileges are necessary to run all the commands described below.

 Installing Elasticsearch
 ------------------------